simekva/jigsaw-genius/README.md

 # JigsawGenius

 Welcome to the repository for the *JigsawGenius* Android Game.
-This project was developed for the course **TDT4240** "Programvarearkitektur", for the Spring of 2024.
+This project was developed for the course **TDT4240 Programvarearkitektur**, for the Spring of 2024.

 ## Description of game